-New year, new you!
-Among resolutions like foam rolling regularly after workouts, learning to love being single or landing your first job as a manager, saving more money is a 2017 priority for a lot of us.
+Among life goals like foam rolling regularly after workouts, learning to love being single, or landing your first job as a manager, saving more money is a priority for a lot of us.
 We talked with Ashley Feinstein Gerstley of The Fiscal Femme to put together the perfect 10-step money cleanse that’ll flush out all of your bad financial habits and keep you on track all year long.
 Read on to cash in and start saving like never before.

 10. Track and celebrate your success.
-Measuring your success is ultra-important when it comes to completing your New Year’s money cleanse.
-Ashley says to ask yourself how much you’ve saved, how much closer you are to your goals and how you’ll celebrate mini-milestones along the way.
+Measuring your success is ultra-important when it comes to completing your money cleanse.
+Gerstley says to ask yourself how much you’ve saved, how much closer you are to your goals, and how you’ll celebrate mini-milestones along the way.
 “Rewarding yourself might feel silly or sound trivial but it really works,” she says.
 “Don’t skimp on this last step.
 You’re worth it.”

-Will you try a money cleanse in 2017?
+Will you try a money cleanse?
 Let us know how it goes on Twitter @BritandCo!

 (Photos via Getty)